binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 If the host you were hardening had the role of a file server and was running NFS, then you may need NIS.
 NFS clients need a way of knowing who owns which files on exported volumes, NIS helps provide this ability.
 Although there are other ways of doing this without NIS, such as syncing the password files.

-#### Remove Rpcbind {#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpcbind}
+#### Rpcbind {#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpcbind}

-One of the [differences](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.2.0/com.ibm.zos.v2r2.halx001/portmap.htm) between the now deprecated [portmapper](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpc-portmapper) service and rpcbind is that portmapper returns port numbers of the server programs and rpcbind returns universal addresses.
+One of the [differences](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.2.0/com.ibm.zos.v2r2.halx001/portmap.htm) between the now deprecated [`portmap`](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpc-portmapper) service and `rpcbind` is that `portmap` returns port numbers of the server programs and rpcbind returns universal addresses.
 This contact detail is then used by the RPC client to know where to send its packets.
 In the case of a web server we have no need for this.

 Spin up Nmap: